Seahawks 2019 regular season schedule is set — Seattle will get five prime time games

-Here it is, your complete Seahawks schedule for the 2019 regular season.
+The Seahawks’ 2019 regular season schedule, officially released with dates and times on Wednesday, starts with a home game against Cincinnati on Sept.
+8, concludes with a home game against the 49ers on Dec.
+29, and includes the maximum five prime time games in between.

-It includes the maximum five prime time games, including four in a row, though broken up by a bye week on Nov.
-17. Seattle has had at least four or more prime time games for seven straight years.
+The Seahawks are one of 10 NFL teams to get the maximum five prime time games and and have now had at least four or more prime time games for seven straight years.

-Seattle also has four of the dreaded 10 a.m. starts, necessitated this year in part by having drawn the NFC South as a schedule partner and making trips to Atlanta and Carolina.
+The Seahawks also have four of the dreaded 10 a.m.
+Seattle time kickoffs, necessitated this year by having drawn the NFC South and AFC North as schedule partners and making trips to Atlanta and Carolina as well as Cleveland and Pittsburgh.
+None of those games were picked for prime time.

+The prime time games, instead, are both games against the Rams, games at Philadelphia and San Francisco, and a home game against the Vikings.

-And it also features the return of some familiar faces with Earl Thomas and the Ravens coming to Seattle on Oct.
-20 and Richard Sherman and the 49ers closing out the schedule on Dec.
-29.
+The schedule also features the return of some familiar faces with Earl Thomas and the Ravens coming to Seattle on Oct.
+20 and Richard Sherman and the 49ers to close things out.

+The opener against the Bengals marks the first visit for Cincinnati to Seattle since 2011, a game remembered for being the first start for Sherman as a Seahawk.

-Seattle also probably can’t find much to complain about with its two weekends off — the so-called mini-bye following its Thursday night game and then its official bye.
+—-Seattle probably can’t find much to complain about with its two weekends off — the so-called mini-bye following its Thursday night game and then its official bye.
 The mini-bye will come in early October following a Thursday night home showdown against the Rams, who have won the division the past two seasons, and then their full bye the weekend of Nov.
-17.
+17. Each comes at a decent time, the mini bye after the Seahawks have played five regular season games, and then the full bye in week 11.

+— The roughest part of the schedule comes in November and early December when Seattle will play four of five on the road — though interrupted by the bye.
+That means the Seahawks will play just one home game from Nov.
+3 to Dec.
+22 — a Monday nighter against Minnesota on Dec.
+2, the second straight year the Vikings have played in Seattle in December on a Monday night.
+But should Seattle get through that stretch in decent shape the Seahawks then have the last two games at home against Arizona and the 49ers.

-Seattle also trades off home and road games in the first 10 weeks and plays away on back-to-back Sundays just one (with another road back-to-back broken up by the bye).
+—Unlike last year when the Seahawks spent the first two months of the year feeling like they were never at home — only two games in Seattle and September and October — the Seahawks will open the year at home and with two of the first three, three of the first five, four of the first seven and five of the first nine at home, trading off home and road games in the first 10 weeks and playing away on back-to-back Sundays just once (with another road back-to-back broken up by the bye).

-And once again, December has a distinctly NFC West feel with the Seahawks playing at the Rams on Dec.
+— Once again, December has a distinctly NFC West feel with the Seahawks playing at the Rams on Dec.
 8 and then finishing the season with consecutive home games against Arizona and San Francisco.

-The slate opens on Sept.
-8 against the Bengals, the first visit for Cincinnati to Seattle since 2011, a game remembered for being the first start for Sherman as a Seahawk.
+Seattle has finished its season every year since 2009 with a game against an NFC West team.

+— The four 10 a.m. starts certainly is noticeable.
+That number is double what the Seahawks have played the last two years combined — they had none in 2017 and two last season (if you throw out the London game against Oakland, which was a 10 a.m.
+Seattle time but 6 p.m.
+London time).
+But 10 a.m. starts haven’t been the bugaboo of late that fans may think.
+After going 1-3 in 10 a.m. starts in 2012 the Seahawks went 4-1 in them in 2013 and has been decent enough in them since, going 5-6 since then, including 2-0 last season.
+Overall, Seattle is 10-10 in 10 a.m. starts since Russell Wilson became QB in 2012 but 9-7 since 2013.

-Here it is, with all times Seattle time.
+Here is the entire schedule, with all times listed as Pacific.

 Sunday, Sept.
 8 — vs. Cincinnati, 1:05 p.m., CBS